Valuable performance data

 Useful performance data comes from planning instruction and assessment for a specific reason.

 - Tasks requiring students to show thinking

 Data for instruction, students, or curriculum

-Implement common instructional methods or techniques with an activity or assessment to measure effectiveness.
-A test or task using teaching styles and materials similar to instruction is instructional sensitive.
+Implement common instructional methods or techniques with an activity or assessment to measure effectiveness based on similar teaching methods and materials.

-Performance tasks or writing prompts generate better insight into instruction than a multiple choice assessment.
-Students showing thinking provides valuable insight into teaching effectiveness.
+Performance tasks or writing prompts generate a stronger insight into instruction than a multiple choice assessment.
+Student evidence of thinking provides a window into instructional effectiveness.